 For years I have been trading (semi-automatically) using a simple script in Excel.
 Having focused solely on stocks since 2001, I decided to start looking into futures in early 2017.
 Excel is not exactly the best program for automated trading, so I decided to use one of the many platforms out there: Amibroker, Metastock, Tradestation, Multicharts or Ninjatrader etc. All these platforms are both for backtesting and automation.
-Tradestation is a bit different, though, because it is also a broker, all others are stand alone platforms.
+Tradestation is a bit different, though, because it is also a broker.
+All others are stand alone platforms.

 After some considerations I opted for Amibroker (AB).
 The reasons I picked Amibroker was due to these factors:

-- A lightning fast optimization feature
+- A lightning fast optimization feature.

-- Easy to test strategies on a portfolio level
+- Easy to test strategies on a portfolio level.

-- Fully customizeable in terms of backtesting and trading
+- Fully customizeable in terms of backtesting and trading.

-- Pretty cheap, about 450 USD for a lifetime license, albeit upgrades only possible during the first 24 months after purchase
+- Pretty cheap, about 450 USD for a lifetime license, albeit upgrades only possible during the first 24 months after purchase.

 - Can connect to different brokers via a plugin.
-I use Interactive Brokers
+I use Interactive Brokers.

 - I talked with another trader using Tradestation, but for me the AB code looked much more intuitive and easier to grasp.

 AB is a two-man company based in Poland.
 The whole platform is written by Dr. Tomasz Janeczko.
 Another Doctor, Marcin Górzyński, is the other man in the team.
 Because of this limited manpower, all official support is via an open forum.
 These two guys have a rather eccentric way of answering some of the simpler questions in this forum, but all in all support is reasonable good.
 There are also a very big user base in India.
-That is good, if you need help in coding you can get people from there quite cheaply compared to the West.
+That is good, if you need help in coding you can get people from there quite cheap compared to the West.
 I hired an Indian guy to help me write a better script for automated trading and so far this script has worked flawlessly.